 If public enthusiasm were money, the energy efficiency industry would be loaded with capital.
-From world leaders to celebrities to the common folk, everybody champions saving these days.
+From world leaders to celebrities to the common folk, everybody champions saving energy these days.

 Unfortunately, public enthusiasm isn’t what attracts money; investor confidence does.
-And despite all of the public support for efficiency, investors remain wary.
+And despite all of the public support for energy efficiency, investors remain wary.

 It’s easy to understand their skepticism when you consider a building retrofit from an outsider’s perspective.
-Each project is unique, engineering is often complex, and no clear standards exist for calculating savings.
+Each project is unique, engineering is often complex, and no clear standards exist for calculating energy savings.
 Gauging risk becomes difficult; investors aren’t always sure what they are getting into.

 So how can the industry serve up vanilla, boost investor confidence, and increase deal flow?